ryansolid/babel-plugin-jsx-dom-expressions/README.md

 ## Plugin Options

-### moduleName
+### moduleName (required)
 The name of the runtime module to import the methods from.
-Required.

 ### delegateEvents
 Boolean to indicate whether to enable automatic event delegation on camelCase.

+### contextToCustomElements
+Boeolean Indicates whether to set current render context on Custom Elements and slots.
+Useful for seemless Context API with Web Components.

 ## Special Binding